Parents Must Be Ready For Water Emergencies!

 IF ALONE WITH A DROWNING VICTIM

 If we hope to give the victim a chance of survival, CPR needs to be started IMMEDIATELY upon getting the victim out of the water.
 IF ALONE with the victim, perform CPR for at least 2 minutes before attempting to call 9-1-1.
 The current CPR guideline for drowning victims is 30 chest compressions followed by 2 rescue breaths (for a baby or toddler, cover both the nose and mouth with your mouth for the breaths).
 This is the same technique for victims on dry land.
-Watch this video for a basic review of infant CPR - for a full hands-on workshop including the new compression guidelines, check out the monthly Infant & Toddler CPR and First Aid classes held at A Mother's Haven.
+Watch this video for a basic review of infant CPR - for a full hands-on workshop including the new compression guidelines, check out the monthly Infant & Toddler CPR and Family Safety Class held at A Mother's Haven.

 Have a safe and fun summer season!